 What about cases where there are no other witnesses, such as a fight in home in a domestic crime case?
 How do we know what really happened, where is the truth?

 Of course, we should suffer humiliation rather than get involved in a physical fight.
 All too often, however, the attack is sudden.
-Without warning, retreat wold be self-destructive – either impossible or at extreme risk of bodily harm.
+Without warning, retreat would be self-destructive – with risk of bodily harm.

 “No one wins a fight.”
 You’ve heard it.
-And know it’s true.
-If it is about “winning,” there should not be a fight.
-If it is about protecting yourself with no alternative, or survival, then there is no reasonable choice.
+And you know it’s true.
+So if it is about “winning,” there should not be a fight.
+But if it is about protecting yourself with no alternative, or survival; then there is no reasonable choice.

 What is “reasonable force?”

-There must be thousands of court cases discussing this, in various situations.
-Obviously, shooting at someone who spits on your shoes is not be reasonable force.
+There must be thousands of court cases discussing reasonable force, in various situations.
+Obviously, shooting at someone who spits on your shoes is not reasonable force.

 In the end, no one wants to be in a position where a jury has to decide “was it reasonable?” given the threat presented at the time.
 But if you are defending yourself from a violent attack, deadly force could be reasonable.

-You can see our series of articles on self-defense here: Minneapolis Criminal Law News articles on self-defense in Minnesota.
+You can see our series of articles on self-defense here: Minneapolis Criminal Law Blog articles on self-defense in Minnesota.